Winter Fundraising Ideas To Heat Up Your Campaigns

 2. Hot chocolate stand

-A hot chocolate station is a simple, low-cost winter fundraiser that you can run in any neighborhood.
+A hot chocolate station is a simple, low-cost winter fundraiser you can run in any neighborhood.
 All you need to do is:

-- Promote the fundraiser through texts, social media, and emails.
+• Promote the fundraiser through texts, social media, and emails.

 Pro tip:

-Use the hot chocolate stand to grow your SMS list: While you’re pouring out the drink, strike up a conversation with the people letting them know about your organization, work, campaigns, impact, etc.
+Use the hot chocolate stand to grow your SMS list: While you’re pouring out the drink, strike up a conversation with the people, letting them know about your organization, work, campaigns, impact, etc.

 Ask them if they would like to help in other ways.
 If they seem interested, have them send in a keyword to your shortcode.
 Set up a text message autoresponder to send a link to the relevant page in response to the keyword.
-This can help you grow your support base too.
+This can help you grow your support base, too.

 3. Christmas tree disposal service